-I have reviewed for the following journals: American Journal of Public Health, American Psychologist, BMC Medicine, BMC Medical Research Methodology, BMJ, BMJ Open, British Journal of Psychiatry, Campbell Library, Cochrane Handbook for Systematic Reviews, Cochrane Library (Depression Anxiety and Neurosis Group, Developmental Psychosocial and Learning Problems Group, Neuromuscular Disease Group, Breast Cancer Group), Cognitive Behavior Therapy, Depression and Anxiety, Health Psychology Review, International Journal of Psychiatry in Clinical Practice, International Journal of Nursing Studies, JAMA, JAMA Internal Medicine, JAMA Ophthalmology, Journal of Clinical Epidemiology, Journal of Offender Rehabilitation, Journal of the Society for Social Work and Research, PLoS One, Psychological Medicine, Research on Social Work Practice, Research Integrity and Peer Review, Systematic Reviews, Trials.
+I have reviewed for the following journals: Addiction, American Journal of Public Health, American Psychologist, BMC Medicine, BMC Medical Research Methodology, BMJ, BMJ Open, British Journal of Psychiatry, Campbell Library, Cochrane Handbook for Systematic Reviews, Cochrane Library (Depression Anxiety and Neurosis Group, Developmental Psychosocial and Learning Problems Group, Neuromuscular Disease Group, Breast Cancer Group), Cognitive Behavior Therapy, Depression and Anxiety, Health Psychology Review, International Journal of Psychiatry in Clinical Practice, International Journal of Nursing Studies, JAMA, JAMA Internal Medicine, JAMA Ophthalmology, Journal of Clinical Epidemiology, Journal of Offender Rehabilitation, Journal of the Society for Social Work and Research, PLoS One, Psychological Medicine, Research on Social Work Practice, Research Integrity and Peer Review, Systematic Reviews, Trials.

 My research is supported by the National Institutes of Health (NIH), Patient Centered Outcomes Research Institute (PCORI), United States Food and Drug Administration (FDA), Robert Wood Johnson Foundation (RWJF), and the Laura and John Arnold Foundation (LJAF).
 I have previously received support from the National Institute for Health and Care Excellence, UK (NICE) and the Economic and Social Research Council, UK (ESRC).

-My wife, Larissa Jennings Mayo-Wilson, is an Assistant Professor in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
+My wife, Larissa Jennings Mayo-Wilson, is an Associate Professor in the Department of Health Science at the School of Public Health Indiana University-Bloomington.

 My brother, Conor Mayo-Wilson, is an Assistant Professor in the Department of Philosophy at the University of Washington.
 His partner, Stephanie Selover, is an Assistant Professor in the Department of Anthropology at the University of Washington.

 Disclaimer: My publications, website, and comments on social media do not necessarily represent the official views of the organizations that have supported my work.